strmlineapp-ux/agileflow/src/docs/data-documentation.md

   access: {
     users: [], // No specific users
     teams: [], // Not restricted by team
-    adminGroups: ['Service Admin'], // ONLY users with the "Service Admin" role can see this }
+    adminGroups: ['Service Delivery'], // ONLY users with the "Service Delivery" role can see this }
 }
 ```